 To mitigate the risks, it’s always better to opt for a vendor that can provide staffing opportunities in several destinations.
 Here’s a comparison of the top three locations in the region.

-Why choose N-iX as your Eastern European outsourcing partner?
+Why choose N-iX as your reliable European outsourcing partner?

 - The vendor’s portfolio includes global market players, such as Gogo, PrettyLittleThing, Ringier, and many other Fortune 500 companies.